remyhfb/voice-sync/replit.md

 ## System Architecture

 ### Frontend
 The frontend is built with React and TypeScript, using Vite, Wouter for routing, and TanStack Query for server state management.
 It utilizes `shadcn/ui` and Tailwind CSS for a professional dark theme with a vibrant purple primary color.
-The component architecture is modular, with custom components for functionalities like `FileUploadZone`, `ProcessingTimeline`, `VoiceCloneCard`, and `QualityMeter`.
+The component architecture is modular, with custom components for functionalities like `FileUploadZone`, `ProcessingTimeline`, `VoiceCloneCard`, `QualityMeter`, and the optional `EditVideoPage` for trimming unwanted footage.
 Form handling is managed with `react-hook-form` and Zod for validation.

 ### Backend
 The backend uses Express.js with TypeScript and ESM, following a RESTful design.
 It includes Multer for file uploads and FFmpeg integration for video/audio processing.
 The system implements a multi-step job processing pipeline with status and progress tracking.